TerryV8/click-count/docs/terraform_iam_dns.md

 ## DNS Setup

-DNS is an AWS item, which is not able to be configured through Terraform, but relevant for Terraform
+DNS is an AWS item, which is not able to be configured through Terraform

 - DNS, with Route 53:
 Route 53 / Register a domain.